 But Ant-Man is there, meaning this can’t be a flashback

-From these new set photos combined and some older ones, you might just assume that we’ll be getting a flashback to Battle of New York in Avengers 4.
+From these set photos combined and some older ones, you might just assume that we’ll be getting a flashback to Battle of New York in Avengers 4.
 Perhaps there’s some sort of a reveal about something else that took place that day, or there’s another reason the movie needs to return there.

 But wait, that can’t be the case.
 Why?
-In these new photos, Ant-Man is there.
+Well, in these new photos, Ant-Man is there.
 That means the scene in question could not possibly be a flashback because Ant-Man wasn’t at the Battle of New York.
 He wasn’t even a part of the Marvel Cinematic Universe until three years later.

 Next: What are our favorite characters wearing in this photo?